Akmal1285/python-notes/README.md

 print(fullname[0])     # Output: John

 # Packing and Unpacking
-# This assign "John" to first, "M" to middle, and "Doe" to last
+# This assign "John" to first, "M." to middle, and "Doe" to last
 (first, middle, last) = fullname print(middle)         #Output: M.